Julie Keon’s Advice for Parents, Part 2

 What encouragement do you have for parents raising kids with a special needs diagnoses…other than your wise words in What I Would Tell You?

-What can churches, schools, friends, family, medical community do to better support parents of kids with special needs?
+What can churches, schools, friends, family, and the medical community do to better support parents of kids with special needs?

 I think that there needs to be a genuine understanding that the parents really DO KNOW BEST when it comes to their children.
 There is a whole lot of talk about this, but I am not certain how many professionals really believe it.
 I think that when any individual or group makes an effort to ask questions and attempt to understand the real day-to-day experience of the family, then naturally they will offer support that is both effective and useful.
 Support must be given under the terms of the recipient as opposed to the giver assuming what the recipient needs…..if that makes sense.